Prodigy Finance Launches Refinance Product for International Working Graduates Looking to Reduce Financial Costs

 - Financial independence by releasing a co-signer or collateral from an existing loan – most traditional lenders require a guarantor where the main applicant has minimal credit history or moves abroad.

-- No penalties or fees for early repayments, with monthly instalments recalculated if there is a bulk payment.
+- No penalties or fees for early repayments, with monthly installments recalculated if there is a bulk payment.

 - Ability to build credit history in their country of residence, particularly for future financial decisions such as applying for credit cards, mortgages, auto loans and other forms of credit.